learn-co-students/todo-ruby-basics-prework/README.md

----
-  tags: todo, basics, tdd
-  languages: ruby
-  resources: 2
----

 # TODO: Ruby Basics

+## Objectives

+Review your understanding of

+* defining methods
+* defining methods with default argument
+* assigning variables
+* return values

 ## Instructions

 1. Fork this repository and clone your fork.

+2. If you haven't yet install Rspec.

-2. From your terminal, type `gem install rspec`.
+From your terminal, type `gem install rspec`.
 You should see something like:

 ```
 Successfully installed rspec-3.1.7